JacobGrisham/JacobGrisham/README.md

 # 👋 Hi there
-My name is Jacob Grisham and I'm a Full-Stack Software Engineer in San Francisco.
+I'm a Full-Stack Software Engineer in San Francisco.
 This is my personal GitHub account.
 My professional GitHub account is [JacobGrishamPowerSchool](https://github.com/JacobGrishamPowerSchool).

 I primarily use this page to group my repos together, organize them within their group, and provide context for the group as a whole.